 - In Equestria Girls during the Rainbow Dash 'wub' face scene, Rarity is clasping Applejack's arm like one does on a romantic walk or for a date.
 Especially suggestive since it's Prom Night.
 And when the girls transform back to their normal selves, Applejack can be seen holding Rarity's hand.

 - Applejack and Rarity both hate it when the other isn't themselves in "Simple Ways", and they both mention how much they know each other.

 Rarity: (speaking to Applejack) ...You probably know me better than I know myself.

-Applejack and Rarity spend the whole day in Trade Ya arguing over a trade each one wants, but will take all their collected items to trade, but instead of trying to convince the other that their item is more important they instead argue that the other should go get their item. in the end neither get their wanted item and instead trade half their stash to get an item similar to what the other wanted.
+- Applejack and Rarity spend the whole day in "Trade Ya" arguing over a trade each one wants, taking all their collected items to trade, but instead of trying to convince the other that their item is more important they instead argue that the other should go get their item.
+In the end neither get their wanted item and instead trade half their stash to get an item similar to what the other wanted.

 Lyra Heartstrings with Sweetie Drops/Bon Bon